Black Bottom, Detroit

-Black Bottom was a predominantly black neighborhood in Detroit, Michigan, United States.
+Black Bottom was a predominantly black neighborhood in Detroit, Michigan.
 The term has sometimes been used to apply to the entire neighborhood including Paradise Valley, but many consider the two neighborhoods to be separate.
 Together, Black Bottom and Paradise Valley were bounded by Brush Street to the west, the Grand Trunk railroad tracks to the east, south to the Detroit River, and bisected by Gratiot Avenue.
-The area north of Grand Boulevard was defined as Paradise Valley.
+The area north of Gratiot Avenue to Grand Boulevard was defined as Paradise Valley.